The Worst Kind of Medical Malpractice

 There are several injuries that can occur during the process of birth and an equal number of complications that can begin during pregnancy that can have a profound impact on the health and development of a child.
 When warning signs of these are missed or when safety protocol is not followed during delivery, injury with life-altering consequences is very likely.
 Some of the most common consequences of this inexcusable type of medical negligence include:

 Birth injury cases are among the most complex and difficult cases in all of American litigation.
-If your child has been injured by medical malpractice, please call us at 972-230-6200 to schedule a free consultation right away.
 With over 25 years of experience handling medical malpractice cases, our Dallas and Little Rock medical malpractice team can help you find the truth.
 And if there has been malpractice, we can help your family get justice.

 Cerebral palsy, a type of birth injury caused by damage to the part of the brain that controls coordination and movement of muscles.
 Although cerebral palsy can be a very serious injury, some victims may still lead productive lives.
 This is because severity depends on the extent of the damage and which part or parts of the brain were most impacted.